01908 605027

 By Key Stage 2, the teaching focusses on developing comprehension and a clear understanding of different reading skills, applying them in a variety of question styles.
 There is an expectation that teachers enable pupils to use and rehearse their increasing range of reading skills when accessing texts across the curriculum and provide the opportunity for each child to have their own book to read along with the class.
 Teachers plan from the Reading Progression document.
 Lessons occur daily.

-We believe that home school communication is key and promote the importance of regular reading at home, inspiring children with our Golden Ticket reading challenge.
-We promote and instill a love of reading via the use of novels.
+We believe that home to school communication is key and promote the importance of regular reading at home, inspiring children with our "Golden Ticket reading challenge."
+We promote and instill a love of reading via the use of high-quality novels that inspire.

 Accelerated Reader is used throughout KS2 to support children with their engagement with reading.
 Through reading and taking quizzes on books, children build vocabulary, develop fluency,